Frequently Asked Questions

 No. Courts have recently developed a higher standard of care for social media users.
 They view employees using social media as broadcasters on high liability devices.
 Employers must now deliver in-depth electronic media law training, not general labor law warnings.

 Why can't we use our own in-house attorney or attend state conferences?

-What makes your training so different from other workshops?
+What makes your training so different from other programs?

 What type of social media lawsuits can we expect?

 Most lawsuits stem from free speech myths on personal mobile devices, blogs, and Facebook accounts.
-Contrary to popular belief, courts are holding employers liable for an employee's personal use of social media.
-The average social media libel, harassment, privacy, failure to train lawsuit is 500,000 dollars and up.
+Contrary to popular belief, employers are liable for their employee's work content on private blogs and devices outside the office.
+The average social media libel, harassment, privacy, failure to train lawsuit is $500,000 dollars plus.